 - 2 years of tax returns (just the 2 main pages)

-- 2 letters of reference from banks in the US.
-They must be DATED, addressed to MULTIBANK (vs. To Whom It May Concern), and SIGNED.
+- 2 letters of reference from banks from your home country.
+They must be DATED, addressed to MULTIBANK or MERCANTILE BANK (vs. To Whom It May Concern), and SIGNED.
 The letter must also contain an email and phone number for the person who signs it.
 It does not need to include balances; it just need to say that you have an account in good standing.

 - Copy of your passport and secondary ID (i.e. drivers license)